atom-sw/fauxpy-experiments/metric_computation/README.md

 # Metric computation

+*The Python scripts in this directory are tested on Python 3.9.
+Since we use Python's AST library here, which changes from one Python version to another one, these scripts might not work properly on other versions of Python.*

-The purpose of this phase is to generate the tabular data files in the [output](output) directory.
+At this phase, we generate the tabular data files in the [output](output) directory.
 We have already done this phase and generated the results.
 But, if you want to replicate the process, you can follow the instructions below.